 - Presented monthly by one of the senior residents

 - Pediatric specialist from the area being discussed is present to answer questions and assist in the discussion

 - A resident from each level participates in the analysis of the paper

-- Under the guidance of a research attending
+- Under the guidance of the General Pediatrics Division Director

 - Used to teach advanced life support skills in mock code drills

 - Sessions are taped and reviewed to enhance teaching